 The question is simple: what are the world’s best cities for renters?
-Coming up with an answer is where things get somewhat more complicated—what sets a good city apart from the rest, after all?
+Coming up with an answer is where things get somewhat more complicated — what sets a good city apart from the rest, after all?
 Something most of us can agree upon is that a great city must present a good deal of opportunities to its population.
-It also certainly doesn’t hurt if you can afford living there.
+It also certainly doesn’t hurt if you can afford to live there.

-We already looked at the rents in the top global financial centers recently, but this time we wanted to show you the world in a wider angle—not restricted to cities with outstanding activity in the financial sector, and bringing into the equation the affordability of local housing prices too.
+We already looked at the rents in the top global financial centers recently and analyzed cities around the Globe as well as our own San Francisco and Washington, DC, to name a few.
+But this time we wanted to show you the world from a wider angle — not restricted to cities with outstanding activity in the financial sector, and bring into the equation the affordability of local housing prices too.

-First, let’s see what PwC considers to be world’s best Cities of Opportunity:
+First, let’s see what PwC considers to be the world’s best Cities of Opportunity:

 |1.
 London, GB||11.
 Seoul, KR||21.
 Shanghai, CN|